 Little Creatures - in general a great selection of tasty beers but none that stand out as fantastic

 We went to some places in Perth but my advice is to stay away from the north-eastern part of town, it gets a bit dodgy at night.

-Great area to stay and go out is Highgate (and I heard Lederville is good) over 10 years ago
+Great area to stay and go out is Highgate (and I heard Lederville is good) almost 11 years ago

 There are plenty of things to see and do in Perth it just depends on what you are interested in.

 In the Perth CBD you can visit the Art Gallery, Museum and Library in the Perth Cultural Centre, nearby there's also the Perth Mint and on the river foreshore there's the Bell Tower and Ferris Wheel.

 Northbridge has a large range of eateries for all budgets.